varisa-p/AppStore_Analysis.sql/README.md

 # AppStore_Analysis.sql
-This repository contains microsoft SQL scripts for analyzing data from mobile app stores.
+This repository contains SQL Server scripts for analyzing data from mobile app stores.
 The script includes various SQL queries that perform different tasks such as identifying missing values, calculating descriptive statistics, and extracting insights from the dataset.